Bostafly/100-days-of-code/r1-log.md

 End Mini projects to see all concepts

 ### R9D19

 Forms

 - Learn custom component
 - Learn how to use input with v-model
 - Learn validation fields

+### R10D20

+Learn how to send / receive http request from a vue app (use fetch and handling error)
+- Use Fetch to send request
+- Handling error (receiving and getting data)